-First Vice-President: Panagiotis Perakis
+President: Panagiotis Perakis

 After his studies in Greece (Athens Law University) and France (University of Montpellier, DEA in computer law), Panagiotis Perakis started his career as a lawyer providing legal services in both advisory and judicial proceedings.
 Over the years, he became an expert in Greek Corporate Law and continued practicing other areas of law gaining extensive experience in multiple kinds of cases, as well as dispute resolution procedures.
 At the same time, he has served as an independent legal expert of the EU Commission for years, on the resolving and regulation of new legal issues arising by the changing Information and Telecommunications technologies.
 Since 2011, he has been an elected member of the Executive Board of the Athens Bar.
-Mr. Perakis was the Chair of the CCBE Access to Justice Committee since February 2015, the Head of the Greek Delegation in 2019, and elected as CCBE Third Vice-President in 2020.
+Mr. Perakis was the Chair of the CCBE Access to Justice Committee since February 2015, the Head of the Greek Delegation in 2019, and elected as CCBE President for 2023.

-Second Vice-President: Pierre-Dominique Schupp
+First Vice-President: Pierre-Dominique Schupp

 Pierre-Dominique Schupp began practising law in 1989 after obtaining a PhD in law.
 He became an associate and then a partner at Rusconi & Associés.
 After having been a member of the Disciplinary Commission of the Vaud Bar Association between 1998 and 2001 and then a member of the Council of the Vaud Bar Association between 2001 and 2004, he was elected Vice-President and then President of the Vaud Bar Association between 2006 and 2010.
 He was then President of the Swiss Bar Association from 2009 to 2015.
 He became a member of the Swiss delegation to the CCBE in 2016 and worked as an expert in the CCBE Insurance Committee and the European Convention Working Group.
 In addition to French, he is fluent in English, German, Spanish, and Portuguese.

-Third Vice-President: Thierry Wickers
+Second Vice-President: Thierry Wickers